 What is there to see and do in Lake Vouliagmeni?

 The lake is actually the visible part of a cave.
 There used to be a “roof” over it but it fell after erosion’s pressure.
 It’s supplied by both the sea, which is nearby, and a thermal source.
-That means that even during winter, the minimal water temperature is of 22 degrees.
-Ideal if visiting early in the season and sea water isn’t warm enough!
+That means that even during winter, the minimal water temperature is 22 degrees.
+Ideal if visiting early in the season and seawater isn’t warm enough!

-Moreover, it hosts a rich ecosystem comprising of little fish named Garra Rufa that’ll feed on feet’s dead cells and leave it rejuvenated.
+Moreover, it hosts a rich ecosystem comprising of little fish named Garra Rufa that’ll feed on feet’ dead cells and leave it rejuvenated.
 Ticklish folks, beware!
 Additionally, the water is rich in calcium, sodium, lithium, potassium and many more elements with lots of virtues.
-The perfect compromise to both enjoy and treat one’s self!
+The perfect compromise to treat well yourself!

 Car: 20 minutes – Bus (122 line): 1h30